nnichols/bite-sized-bazel/README.md

 Over time, these will naturally fall out of date- please refer to the official documentation for the most current information.

 Furthermore, this guide is not exhaustive.
-Bazel is a powerful tool that can be used in many different ways, and enables developers to build their own tooling, workflows, and more.
+Bazel is a powerful tool that can be used in many different ways and enables developers to build their own tooling, workflows, and more.
 This guide is intended to help understand the fundamentals of Bazel, not to prescribe a particular toolchain, workflow, or process.

 ### Pinned Versions